meshcloud/terraform-aws-meshplatform/README.md

     terraform apply
     ```

-5. Access terraform output and pass it securely to meshcloud.
+4. Use the information from terraform output to configure the platform in meshStack.

     ```sh
-    # The JSON output contains sensitive values that must not be transmitted to meshcloud in plain text.
+    # The JSON output contains sensitive values that must not be transmitted anywhere other then the platform config screen in meshStack.
     terraform output -json
     ```

-## Example Usages

-Check [examples](./examples/) for different use cases.
-As a quick start we recommend using [basic-aws-integration](./examples/basic-aws-integration) example.

 [^1]: This How-To guides you through the setup from your Cloudshell.
 You can also run the terraform scripts on your local machine.
 [^2]: You can also use other [ways to assign values input variables](https://www.terraform.io/language/values/variables#assigning-values-to-root-module-variables).

 ## Contributing Guide

-Before opening a Pull Request, we recommend following the below steps to get a faster approval:
+Before opening a Pull Request, please do the following:

 1. Install [pre-commit](https://pre-commit.com/#install)